qiushiyan/old-website/content/about/about-me.md

 After leaving Analysys, I have worked as a data analyst at [51talk](https://51talk.ph/) up till now.
 At China's largest online English education plat, the Big Data team brings together many R wizards dedicated to education data science.
 Currently, I am leading projects in developing a tutor evaluation system.

 I have undertaken research projects throughout 2020.
 Many of them are COVID-19 related, and draw heavily on text mining methods such as topic modeling.
-I was also involved in a metazoan genomic analysis using probabilistic graphic models.
+I was also involved in a metazoan genomic analysis with probabilistic graphical models.
 Apart from that, Prof. [Elisa Celis](https://datascienceethics.wordpress.com/elisacelis/)’s lecture in data science ethics inspired me to contemplate fairness in machine learning.
 As a result, I proposed a new loan strategy based on group error parity to local banks.

 The following experience section describes my educational background and professional experience in data science.